-Can anyone fill Johnson’s rather large boots?
-And where will the F&F films go now?
+So can anyone fill Johnson’s rather large boots?
+And is there any truth to the rumours that the F&F films are set to go intergalactic?
 Here’s everything we know about Fast and Furious 9 so far.

 The most surprising casting news is that Cardi B is joining the cast.
 The news was announced via Vin Diesel’s Instagram.
-It is as yet unclear who she play play, but she says she thinks its gonna be the best Fast and Furious yet…
+It is as yet unclear who she plays, but she says she thinks its gonna be the best Fast and Furious yet…

 The following cast members will return from previous films in the franchise.
 Salut, mi familia!